jpstroop/fitbit-client-python/docs/LOGGING.md

 ```

 As you can see, this is really just summary of the response body that makes it
-easy to get back in information you may not have captured in a one-off script.
+easy to get back information you may not have captured in a one-off script.

-Note that the log will not be valid JSON file, but each line will be a valid
+Note that the log will not be a valid JSON file, but each line will be a valid
-object and it is be trivial to read it in at as `List[Dict[str, Any]]`.
+JSON object and it is trivial to read it in as `List[Dict[str, Any]]`.

 ## Important Fields